Ran56/InfinityGamesFactory/README.md

         2. One console can have various games
         3. One user can have multiple roles
         4. One role can contain many users
-        5. Only admin role have permission to promote or demote users
+        5. Only admin role have permission to promote or demote roles of users
     3. Permission for each role:
           1. allowed_resource: what resources the role allowed to access
           2. allowed_create: whether or not could create resources